funzoneq/OnMyWay/README.md

 OnMyWay
 =======

-An Live CD for system intake for Collins.
+An Live CD for system intake for Collins and automated provisioning of bare metal with Ansible.